top of page

 ree

-There’s also a harder truth we tend to sidestep.
+There’s a harder truth we often sidestep.
 Alcohol isn’t a harmless rite of passage.
-It’s classified by the World Health Organisation’s cancer research arm as a Group 1 carcinogen, the same category as tobacco and asbestos.
-We would never soften the “mystery” of cigarettes by offering a drag, nor any other drug.
-Yet we do that moral gymnastics with alcohol because it’s woven into our social lives.
+The World Health Organisation classifies it as a Group 1 carcinogen, the same category as tobacco and asbestos.

-When we present alcohol as the adult solution, “Mum needs a glass to unwind”, “Dad deserves a pint after that”, we’re also presenting a script.
-Children are brilliant mimics.
+We would never soften the “mystery” of cigarettes by offering a drag or any other drug.
+Yet, we perform moral gymnastics with alcohol because it’s woven into our social lives.
+When we present alcohol as the adult solution, eg, “Mum needs a glass to unwind,” or “Dad deserves a pint after that”, we’re also presenting a script.
+Children are excellent mimics.

-So what can we do differently?
+So, what can we do differently?
+Here are some suggestions:

 Comments